KatamariJr/dwelling-of-duels-scripts/README.md

        exactly the same punctuation and capitalization.
 4. Terminate the dodSubmissionsHelper by focusing on the window and pressing Control+C
 5. Navigate to the **Tag Submission Form Songs** directory, update tagInfo.cfg with the new month's album name, and insert the new album art file in the `files` directory.
+Delete the old album art file.
+   1. You probably want the `YY-MM-Theme_Small.jpg` file.
 6. In the same directory, run `make fromScratch`.
-This removes all old downloaded files, redownloads, and tags them all.
+This removes all downloaded mp3+json files, redownloads, and tags them all.
     1. Note: Any messages like "Non standard genre name" that you see can be safely ignored.
 7. When completed, copy all the anonymous songs from `files/newSongsAnon` and put them in the appropriate month folder in the **Generator** project.
+8. In the **Generator** directory, update the `site.cfg` file with the new
 8. Generate website as normal. (see the README in the **Generator** project)